spacetx/starfish/docs/source/contributing/contributing.md

 - Numpy provides an excellent [development workflow](https://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html) that we encourage you to follow when developing features for starfish!

-- All commits must have informative names; try to think about what will still make sense looking back on them next year.
+- All commits must have informative summaries; try to think about what will still make sense looking back on them next year.

+- All pull requests should describe your testing plan.

 - When merging a pull request, squash commits down to the smallest logical number of commits.
 In cases where a single commit suffices, use the "Squash and Merge" strategy, since it adds the PR number to the commit name.
 If multiple commits remain, use "Rebase and Merge".